harshintech/harshintech/README.md

 # 💫 About Me:
-- Solved 200+ problems on LeetCode
+- Solved 200+ problems on LeetCode.
 - Building full-stack applications using MERN & Spring Boot.
-- 🔭 I’m currently working on Data Structure And Algorithm 🌱
+- 🔭 I’m currently working on Data Structure And Algorithm 🌱.